-- The student can describe the structure of the federal and state court systems. - The student can describe the role of lawyers in the court system. - The student can explain basic court procedures in criminal, civil and juvenile cases. - The student can explain the standard of "beyond a reasonable doubt" for criminal convictions. - The student can describe the steps in the criminal justice process. - The student can explain how juveniles are treated differently than adults in the criminal justice system.
+- The student can give examples of crimes against the person. - The student can give examples of crimes against property. - The student can describe the structure of the federal and state court systems. - The student can describe the role of lawyers in the court system. - The student can explain basic court procedures in criminal, civil and juvenile cases. - The student can explain the standard of "beyond a reasonable doubt" for criminal convictions. - The student can describe the steps in the criminal justice process. - The student can explain how juveniles are treated differently than adults in the criminal justice system.